daniel-ilett/blog/_posts/2019-04-12-tut1-0-smo-shader-basics.md

 A ShaderLab file consists of a list of `Subshader`s; Unity will pick the first subshader in the list that is supported by the hardware.
 For the sake of simplicity, most of the shaders we write will only have one `Subshader`.

 A `Subshader` contains one or more `Pass`es.
 A `Pass` will render something to the screen once - that could be a model with a shader attached, or in the case of an image effect, the screen itself is redrawn.
-When there's more than one `Pass`, they are executed in turn - the same object can be rendered to the screen multiple times by different shader passes.
+When there's more than one pass inside a subshader, they are executed in turn - the same object can be rendered to the screen multiple times by different shader passes.

-Now we'll cover some of the special features of a `Pass`.
-We can `Name` our pass, as you see here - that's not usually important, although it's possible to use a `Pass` seen in a different shader file by using its `Name`.
+Now we'll cover some of the special features of `Pass`.
+We can `Name` our pass, as you see here - that's not usually important, although it's possible to use a pass seen in a different shader file by referencing it by name.
 The meaty bit is the stuff after that - some bona-fide shader code, enclosed in `CGPROGRAM ...
 ENDCG` blocks.

 ~~~glsl
 ...